Qziem/reason-react-document-title/README.md

 It also supports children.

 ### How it works?
-Changing title parameter will affect on document.title automatically.
+Changing title parameter will affect on page title (document.title) automatically.
 When component is unmounted, document.title value will be set to empty string.

 If find any problems or have improvement idea, feel free to create issue :)